CalebMcManus/CS305/README.md

 I actually tested the code in use to see if the application was functing as intended.
 I have multiple pc so I tested the encryption of the web server to with another pc.
 I ran the vulnrability tool before and took a download of the file and ran the tool after and compared the two files to make sure that I had not created more problems than I fixed.

+6-What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?

+As previously mentioned above, The vulnarability tool and the vulnrability databases were pretty useful as it is maintained by dedicated and legal hackers that try to help make our codebases saver.
+Besides that, the algorithm encyrption is gonna be useful for future security usecases.